 How long does the assessment take, and when will we see the results?

-What is the subject content and difficulty level of the lecture to be transcribed?
+What is the subject content and difficulty level of the lecture?

 What Terms & Conditions apply to the Skill Assessment?

-• Once I have downloaded the Skill Assessment, the fee is non-refundable.
+- Once downloaded, the assessment fee is non-refundable.

-The Skill Assessment is also covered by TypeWell's End-User License Agreement (EULA).
+The assessment is also governed by TypeWell's End-User License Agreement (EULA).

 Will other Skill Assessments be offered in the future?